No carb, low carb, night carbs… what’s the deal?

 - Do you see how carb intake may be impacting your sleep patterns, or your hunger from breakfast to lunch?

 Tracking will allow you to begin uncovering which carbs make you feel better, and which make you feel worse.
-These are some of your Mediators, and if the effects are significant enough, they also go on your list of Non-Negotiables.
+And remember: these are some of your Mediators, and if the effects are significant enough, they also go on your list of Non-Negotiables.

 EXPERIENCE A FREE TRAINING SERIES WITH ANDREA NAKAYAMA TO HELP YOU